 Therapy isn't a formula.
 It's a process — one that's shaped by who you are, what you're carrying, and where you want to go.
-Here's how I think about that process, and what it looks like in practice.

 Rather than asking "what's wrong with you," the question becomes "what happened to you — and what do you need?"